arpcard/rgi/README.rst

 **This is an unpublished algorithm undergoing beta-testing.**

 You must `Load CARD Reference Data`_ for these commands to work.

 As outlined above, CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ and `Prevalence Data <https://card.mcmaster.ca/prevalence>`_ provide a data set of AMR alleles and their distribution among pathogens and plasmids.
 CARD's k-mer classifiers sub-sample these sequences to identify k-mers that are uniquely found within AMR alleles of individual pathogen species, pathogen genera, pathogen-restricted plasmids, or promiscuous plasmids.
-The default k-mer length is 61 bp (based on unpublished analyses), available as downloadable, pre-compiled k-mer sets at the CARD website, but users can also use RGI to create k-mers of any length.
+The default k-mer length is 61 bp (based on unpublished analyses), available as downloadable, pre-compiled k-mer sets at the CARD website, but users can also use RGI to create k-mers of any length. **Warning**: this is computationally intensive.

 .. code-block:: sh